uccser/cs-unplugged/docs/source/author/topics.rst

               - ``<lesson-name>`` A key corresponding to a lesson in the given unit plan.

-A complete curriculum integration structure file with multiple activities may look like the following:
+A complete curriculum integration structure file with multiple curriculum integrations may look like the following:

 .. code-block:: yaml